 MIDI over ADB

 TouchDAW 1.3.5 added support for running MIDI over the "Android Debug Bridge", aka ADB.
-This provides a fairly solid USB based connection that does not face the limitations coming with the tethering approach.
-In particular it works nicely across operating systems and does not require the Android device to be equipped with cellular connectivity.
+This provides a fairly solid USB based connection that does not require the Android device to be equipped with cellular connectivity.

 Get required software